Home V/S Polkadot vs Solana. The Ultimate Showdown

 Transaction Speed and Scalability

-Solana is renowned for its impressive transaction speeds, boasting the ability to handle up to 65,000 transactions per second (TPS) thanks to its innovative Proof of History (PoH) consensus combined with the underlying Proof of Stake (PoS) mechanism.
+Solana is renowned for its impressive transaction speeds, recently exceeding 100,000 TPS in testnet environments, thanks to its innovative Proof of History (PoH) consensus combined with the underlying Proof of Stake (PoS) mechanism.
 This makes it one of the fastest blockchains, aimed at improving scalability without compromising security.

 Consensus Mechanism